French banks go on election charm offensive

 “Every major bank is in a sense withdrawing to its national base,” said Professor Charles Goodhart at the London School of Economics.

-“What we are seeing is a balkanization of the European financial sector, with lending and financial intermediation increasingly being done through the national banks.”
+“What we are seeing is a balkanisation of the European financial sector, with lending and financial intermediation increasingly being done through the national banks.”

 This allows French banks to put a positive spin on their lending activity even at a time when the euro zone debt crisis has hammered profits and sent shockwaves through financial markets.